 Scheiners Beer Hall next to BNC greenhouses (now also gone).
 Probably from the 1940's or early 50's, judging from the appearance of the truck.

 In 1878 Matej Karasek sold 40 acres of land to BNC.
-In 1885 he bought back 10 acres which included the SW corner of what is now Pulaski and Foster.
+In 1885 he bought back 10 acres which included the NE corner of what is now Pulaski and Foster.
 He then sold it to Vaclav Scheiner who began a saloon, Inn, and road house.